BEAST-Fitting/beast/docs/workflow.rst

 Standard Workflow
 #################

-Workflow is setup to run the fitting on many sources efficiently by splitting the full catalog into a number of smaller files.
+The workflow is setup to run the fitting on many sources efficiently by splitting the full catalog into a number of smaller files.
 This allows distributing the fitting across cores.
 There are manual steps to allow for the refitting, fixing issues, etc without rerunning everything.
 This